Hartley Jackson: Return to NJPW (2024–present)

-After a series of guest coach appearances, Jackson officially joined the WWE Performance Center as a part of the coaching staff in 2018.
-Jackson taught classes at the WWE Performance Center.
-Jackson helped recruit and scout wrestlers for the WWE both at the PC in Orlando and internationally.
-This included coaching at the first ever WWE Tryouts held in India, with over 70 participants.
-Jackson also helped train the talent from local independent promotions for WWE's recruitment camps.
-In 2019, Jackson amicably parted ways with WWE to continue his professional wrestling career in Japan.
-In 2020, Jackson returned to Japan where he is once again an active wrestler, but also took over head coach duties for Pro Wrestling Zero1 at their Dojo.
+At Wrestle Kingdom 20 on January 4, 2026, Jackson along with stablemates Zack Sabre Jr. and Ryohei Oiwa won a Ranbo by last eliminating Boltin Oleg and Bishamon (Goto and Yoshi-Hashi) to win the NEVER Openweight Six-Man Tag Team Championship.
+On January 19 at Road to the New Beginning: Night 1, Jackson, Oiwa, and Sabre lost the NEVER Openweight Six-Man Tag Team Championship to Boltin Oleg, Hirooki Goto and Yoshi-Hashi.
+In March 2026, Jackson competed in his first New Japan Cup, where he received a first-round bye but was eliminated by eventual winner Callum Newman.

 Other appearances

 Jackson appeared as a tough guy in the 2008 Bollywood movie, Love Story 2050.
 In 2016, Jackson played the role of Connor in web series Runaway Moon, and was a guest on the full episode of Talkn' Shop Live in Australia, presented by Talk is Jericho.
 In 2020, he appeared on an episode of WWE The Bump, and has appeared in multiple episodes of Samurai TV's Battlemen in Japan.